meanii/meanii/README.md

 ### A bit about me

-I like ( golang ?? nodeje ?? python ), stay in home, nature, !rainy days of the IN, and luing. (and nvim btw) 🖥️
+I like ( golang ?? nodejs ?? python ), stay in home, nature, !rainy days of the IN, and luing. (and nvim btw) 🖥️

 Currently, I work as a backend and DevOps engineer.